ros2/design/articles/actions.md

 The command line tool, `ros2 action`, will be able to:

-- list action names provided by action servers
+- list action names associated with any running action servers or action clients
 - list action servers and action clients
 - display active goals on an action server
 - display the arguments for an action goal